se-edu/addressbook-level2/doc/LearningOutcomes.md

   Make sure the definition covers scenarios where other name is `null`, in a different case, in a different order, is a subset/superset, etc. <br>
   e.g. `John K Smith` `John K SMITh` `John Smith` `Smith, John K`
+* Don't forget to refactor the method to improve its code quality at the end.
 ------------------------------------------------------------------------------------------------------

 ### Work in a 2KLoC code base `[LO-2KLoC]`